Teesside University International Study Centre is located on a friendly, central campus which welcomes students from all over the world.

-Our recent £270 million investment in our campus means that you will benefit from a digitally enabled teaching and learning experience.
+Teesside University's recent £270 million investment in their campus means that you will benefit from a digitally enabled teaching and learning experience.

 Some of the University’s world-class facilities include:

-- £145 million learning resources in our 24/7 library, with study spaces for individual, silent or collaborative learning, access to over 500 PCs and millions of learning resources
+- £145 million of learning resources in the 24/7 library, with study spaces for individual, silent or collaborative learning, access to over 500 PCs and millions of learning resources

-- A £13.2 million student life building where all our student-facing and wellbeing services are located
+- A £13.2 million student life building where all of the student-facing and wellbeing services are located

 - The landmark Campus Heart development, which creates an iconic, vibrant, year-round outdoor space, hosting events and activities such as artisanal food markets, a Christmas reindeer parade and graduation celebrations

 - An international Plus TATE gallery, mima, one of the UK’s leading galleries for modern and contemporary art which enables links between students and national and international artists and institutions.